 Make good money while we're at it

 We don't mean to be crass, but instead of treating all of this like a big bummer, our politicians can help Canadians prosper from the transition to a green economy.

 We'll need good plans to help businesses adapt, but there's a pile of jobs to be had and money to be made if we get out in front of this → pairing a high enough price on pollution with leadership in low and zero-emission business.
 Less whining, more innovation.

 Our kids will thank us.

-The Premiers of Ontario and Saskatchewan are currently challenging the Government of Canada in court, in an effort to push back against a federal price on global warming pollution.
+The Premiers of Ontario, Saskatchewan are currently challenged the Government of Canada in court, in an effort to push back against a federal price on global warming pollution.
 Their challenge was dismissed by Ontario and Saskatchewan courts.